Chimane language: Status

-The dialects of Tsimané are in different sociolinguistic situations.
+The dialects of Tsimaneʼ are in different sociolinguistic situations.
 Covendo Mosetén has around 600 speakers, while Santa Ana Mosetén only has around 150-200 speakers.
 Both of these dialects are fading quickly, and almost all speakers of these dialects are bilingual in Spanish.
 Only older speakers maintain use of the language without Spanish influence.
-Tsimané proper, on the other hand, has at least 4,000 speakers, and the number of speakers is growing.
-In addition, the majority of speakers of Tsimané proper are monolingual.
-The Mosetén were in contact with missions for almost 200 years, while the Tsimané have remained isolated for much longer, thus leading the Tsimané to preserve their customs and traditions, including language, much more than the Mosetén.
+Tsimaneʼ proper, on the other hand, has at least 4,000 speakers, and the number of speakers is growing.
+In addition, the majority of speakers of Tsimaneʼ proper are monolingual.
+The Mosetén were in contact with missions for almost 200 years, while the Tsimaneʼ have remained isolated for much longer, thus leading the Tsimaneʼ to preserve their customs and traditions, including language, much more than the Mosetén.